 - Trajecsys is a clinical reporting system that is required for ALL students.
 Trajecsys is used to log clinical activity, review and complete clinical objectives and review performance evaluations.
-The Trajecsys fee is \$150 for the entire program length but must be paid by July 14th of the first year. - PCTC may also impose program and graduation fees.
+The Trajecsys fee is \$150 for the entire program length but must be paid in July of the first year. - PCTC may also impose program and graduation fees.